-In the daily operation of Anqi CMS, how to make the navigation links automatically display the products or articles under their categories is an important factor in improving user experience and content discoverability.Through carefully configuring the background navigation settings and combining with the powerful template tag function of AnQiCMS, we can easily achieve this goal, making the website content present to visitors in a more intelligent and dynamic way.
+In the daily operation of AnQi CMS, how to make the navigation links automatically display the products or articles under their categories is an important aspect for improving user experience and content discoverability.By carefully configuring the background navigation settings and combining with the powerful template tag features of AnQiCMS, we can easily achieve this goal, presenting the website content in a more intelligent and dynamic way to visitors.

-Next, the work on the template level is crucial, as it determines how content is extracted and displayed.AnQiCMS's template uses Django template engine syntax, providing rich tags to dynamically retrieve data.navListThe tag is the core of building the navigation menu.
-This tag allows us to traverse all the navigation items configured in the background and obtain the detailed information of each navigation item.
+Next, the work at the template level is crucial, as it determines how content is extracted and displayed.AnQiCMS template uses Django template engine syntax and provides rich tags for dynamic data retrieval.
+Among them,navListThe tag is the core of building a navigation menu.
+This tag allows us to traverse all the navigation items configured in the background and obtain detailed information for each navigation item.

-Let us understand this process through a specific code example.Assuming we have a navigation item called “Our Products”, it links to a product category on the back-end.
+Let's understand this process through a specific code example.Assuming we have a navigation item called 'Our Products', it links to a product category on the backend.In the template, we may display it and the products below it in this way:

 <ul>